schongallam/goats/README.md

 it is a version control system...
 ...
 AND...
 it can exist independently on my own machine!
+- we branched
+- we made some commits on the branch
+- we merged
+    - we reconciled the conflicts
+    - we committed the resolutions
+- we celebrated

+## here is the product:

 Looks like we have a goat!
 ![an adorable sleepy goat](https://i.redd.it/wotgz3jtnq581.jpg)